Learn French online with lessons for beginners that help you stay the course learning French grammar, vocabulary, and pronunciation.

-Practicing a language every day is vital, whether it’s for ten minutes as you wait in line or twenty minutes before you go to bed.
-However, this should also incorporate daily, verbal practice which gives you a chance to model French pronunciation and get feedback.
-Ro
+Practising a language every day is vital, whether it’s for ten minutes as you wait in line or twenty minutes before you go to bed.
+However, this should also incorporate daily, verbal practise which gives you a chance to model French pronunciation and get feedback.

 Have online conversations in French

 Writing French to a penpal is a more traditional method, but it’s a static and scripted conversation that can feel a bit one-sided.
 Get beyond letters with online chats that allow you to chat with another language learner and have real, impromptu conversations.
 Rosetta Stone has an online forum for language learners that can facilitate a connection with other French speakers so you can practise and learn from each other.